Bionetta: Efficient Client-Side Zero-Knowledge Machine Learning Proving: Experiments

 \subsection{Results}

-\textbf{General Benchmarking.} The results are summarized in \Cref{tab:final_merged_results}, while the Model 5 results was visualized in \Cref{fig:general-benchmarks}.
-As can be seen, Bionetta (UltraGroth) outperforms all other frameworks in terms of all metrics, including proof size (surpassing deep-prove by a factor of $\times 4200$), proving and verification key sizes, proving (yielding up to a $1000$-fold reduction) and verification times.
-Moreover, compared to existing solutions, such results indicate that using Bionetta is practical for many potential blockchain applications: recall that UltraGroth proof verification requires only $4$ pairing operations while verification keys are of size up to 10KB.
+\textbf{General Benchmarking.} The results are summarized\footnote{Unfortunately, some frameworks like \texttt{keras2circom}~\cite{keras2circom} or \texttt{deep-prove}~\cite{deep-prove} do not support complex architectures like ResNet18 or MobileNetV2, so we do not include them in this table.
+Yet, we further include \texttt{deep-prove} in~\Cref{fig:asymptotics}.} in \Cref{tab:general-benchmarks}, while the summary for the MNIST model is visualized in \Cref{fig:relative_overhead_final}.
+As can be seen, Bionetta paired with UltraGroth greatly outperforms all Halo2-based frameworks in terms of all metrics, including proof size (surpassing EZKL by a factor of up to $\times 500$), proving and verification key sizes (up to $\times 9000$-fold reduction), proving (yielding up to a $\times 580$-fold reduction) and verification times (with $\times 1000$ reduction compared to EZKL).

+Compared to GKR-based approaches (such as \texttt{zkCNN} or \texttt{deep-prove}), we expectedly achieve better proof sizes ($\times 40$ improvement compared to \texttt{zkCNN} and $\times 4200$ compared to \texttt{deep-prove}) and verification times ($\times 72.5$ boost).
+For proving time, the performance of Bionetta remains on par with such frameworks, indicating no significant drop while still offering substantial gains elsewhere.
+In \Cref{fig:asymptotics}, we consider more systematically how proving time scales with the model increase.

+Moreover, compared to existing solutions, these results indicate that using Bionetta is practical for many potential blockchain applications: recall that UltraGroth proof verification requires only $4$ pairing operations while verification keys are of size up to 5KB.

+\textbf{Client-side vs Server-side proving.} We examine how optimizations introduced in \cref{section:circuit-embedded-weights} reduce circuit sizes.
+We compiled all aforementioned models and recorded the number of constraints and proving efficiency.
+Results are depicted in~\Cref{tab:client-server}.
+Expectedly, the decrease in the number of constraints largely depends on the neural network architecture: for instance, UltraGroth circuit size decreases $\times 3$ for LeNet5 circuit while for ResNet18 this optimization yields $\times 32$ improvement.
+For the latter case, this reduces proving time from 270 seconds down to only 15.

 \textbf{Efficiency Metrics Behaviour.} We additionally provide benchmarks for dependency of key efficiency metrics from the number of non-linearities in the neural network.
 For this purpose, we define the following MNIST model: